sfigg/commercialization-public/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

     Dism /Mount-Wim /WimFile:C:\mount\windows\Windows\System32\Recovery\winre.wim /index:1 /MountDir:C:\mount\winre
     ```

-    Troubleshoot: If winre.wim cannot be seen under the specified directory, use the following command to set the file visible:
+    **Troubleshoot**: If winre.wim cannot be seen under the specified directory, use the following command to set the file visible:

     ```
     attrib -h -a -s C:\mount\windows\Windows\System32\Recovery\winre.wim
     ```

-    Troubleshoot: If mounting operation fails, make sure the Windows 10 version of DISM is the one installed with the Windows ADK is being used and not an older version from the Technician Computer.
+    **Troubleshoot**: If the mounting operation fails, make sure you're using DISM from the Deployment and Imaging Tools Environment.
 Do not mount images to protected folders, such as the User\Documents folder.
 If DISM processes are interrupted, consider temporarily disconnecting from the network and disabling virus protection.

 ## Add drivers and languages to a mounted image